FuyuByakko/meatbot/README.md

   next: <number of actions>,
   times: <number of repeats>,
   resumeFromLoopEnd: <bool>,
+  description: <Optional note>,
 },
 ```
 * *`stepId: <String: id name>` - id name of action to be repeated.<br>
-  If repeating several actions, servers as the starting point.<br>
+  If repeating several actions - becomes the starting point of the loop.<br>
-  If not provided, by default, next action in list will be taken as starting point.
+  If not provided, by default, the next action in list will be taken as starting point.
-* *`next: <Integer: number of actions>` - number of next actions to be repeated.<br>
+* *`next: <Integer: number of actions>` - number of sequential actions to be repeated.<br>
   If not provided, defaults to 1 item.<br>
   If used together with `stepId`, the designated starting starting action is included in the next count.
-* *`times: <Integer: number of repeats>` - number of total repeats.<br>
+* *`times: <Integer: number of repeats>` - number of total repetitions.<br>
   If not provided defaults to 1 repetition.
 * `resumeFromLoopEnd: <boolean>` - defaults to `false`.
 Used together with `stepId`.<br>
-  When `false`, after finishing Repeat at the set stepID, will resume execution from the next step after REPEAT declaration.<br>
+  When `false`, after finishing the REPEAT loop, script execution will resume from the action after the REPEAT declaration.<br>
-  If set to `true`, after finishing the REPEAT, script execution will continue from where the script ended.
+  If set to `true`, after finishing the REPEAT loop, script execution will continue from where the loop ended.
+* `description: <String>` - Note for what is being checked.

 **It is possible to break out of the loop prematurely, by adding a CHECK PRESENCE with a JUMP parameter targeted to a step outside of the said loops.**
 ***